felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-T2V.md

 - **Optional LoRA files**
   Used to add style, motion, realism, or other visual behaviors without retraining the full model.

-> A latent representation is a compressed version of an image or video that preserves its most important visual information.
-WAN 2.2 performs diffusion in this compressed space for efficiency, and the VAE later converts it back into normal pixels.

 ## Low noise vs. high noise